 The risk of having a serious adverse reaction to the COVID-19 vaccine is very low—far lower than the risk of contracting COVID-19.

-Severe adverse reactions after vaccination are extremely rare, but can cause long-term health issues.
-Rare adverse events – such as anaphylaxis and other allergic reactions, blood-clotting syndromes, heart inflammation, autoimmune diseases impacting the nervous system, and death – have been identified and investigated through the Vaccine Adverse Event Reporting System (VAERS)
+Severe adverse reactions after vaccination are extremely rare but can cause long-term health issues.
+Rare adverse events have been identified and investigated through the Vaccine Adverse Event Reporting System (VAERS)

-COVID-19 vaccination is essential for everyone, including people who have already had COVID-19.
+COVID-19 vaccination is essential for everyone ages 6 months and older, including people who have already had COVID-19.
 Data show that recently sick people who do not get vaccinated at least two months after their recovery are more likely to get COVID-19 again than people who get vaccinated after their recovery.
 This means that the COVID-19 vaccines increase protection against each COVID-19 re-infection.

 Pregnancy and fertility

 Yes, CDC recommends COVID-19 vaccination for all people who are pregnant, breastfeeding, or trying to get pregnant now or in the future.
-Data show that pregnant and recently pregnant people are more likely than non-pregnant people to get severely ill if they are infected with COVID-19, and highly contagious variants make it even more important to get vaccinated.
+Data show that pregnant and recently pregnant people are at higher risk for severe COVID-19 infection, and vaccination is the best way to protect against severe illness.

-The American College of Obstetricians and Gynecologists and other leading health organizations are “strongly urging” anyone who is pregnant or planning to become pregnant to get vaccinated against COVID-19.
+The American College of Obstetricians and Gynecologists recommends anyone who is pregnant or planning to become pregnant to get vaccinated against COVID-19.

-No, there is no evidence that fertility is impacted by any vaccine, including the COVID-19 vaccines.
+No, there is no evidence that fertility is impacted by any vaccine, including the COVID-19 vaccine.

-Yes, data show that after receiving mRNA COVID-19 vaccines, pregnant people can pass on their antibodies to the child.
+Yes, data show that after receiving a COVID-19 vaccine, pregnant people pass their antibodies to their child.
 These antibodies have been found in umbilical cord blood, which means that the placenta has transferred protective immune cells from the vaccinated person to the infant.
-They have also been found in breastmilk
+T Antibodies have also been found in breastmilk.

 FDA approval